joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 * [Half-size solderless breadboard](https://www.adafruit.com/product/64)
 * For 3D Printing: [wood-fill PLA](https://www.monoprice.com/product?p_id=12507)

-The overall build will look something like this, if you imagine that the two boards mounted on top of each other:
+The overall build will look something like this, if you imagine the two boards mounted on top of each other:

 ![A visual diagram of two boards side by side, connecting a sensor to power, data and ground pins, as well a toggle switch connecting a pin marked "enable" to GND](/assets/images/posts/2020-02-20-fritzing.png)